Bruno Bréchemier

 I wanted to pass on this personal and professional experience in a book, Hypnosis-Japan, Encounter in resonance. (Éditions Satas), published in 2024.
 I explore the many links between Western hypnosis and Japanese culture.
 Through clinical cases, analyses and personal reflections, I show how these two worlds can mutually enrich each other.

-I am currently pursuing my activities in five complementary fields:
+I am currently pursuing my activities in four complementary fields:

 Current activities